-For further insights on getting started on implementing the IFRP in your firm, please download our insights deck HERE.
+For further insights on getting started on implementing the IFPR in your firm, please download our insights deck HERE.

-For any questions or to set up a no-obligations call with either our Risk Consulting Director, Ross Molyneux, or our Talent Director, Daniel Waltham, please book time in their diaries below:
+For any questions or to set up a call with our Talent Director, Daniel Waltham, please book time in his diary below:

 Daniel Waltham: book a meeting here.